zeroincombenze/tools/maintainer-quality-tools/README.md

 Other configurations
 --------------------

-You can higly customize you test: look at below table.
+You can highly customize you test: look at below table.

  variable               | default value | meaning
 ------------------------|---------------|--------------------------------------------------------------
  DATA_DIR               | ~/data_dir    | Odoo data directory (data_dir in config file)
- EXCLUDE                |               | Modules to exclude from test INCLUDE                |               | Modules to test (all, if empry) INSTALL_OPTIONS        |               | Options passed to odoo-bin/openerp-server to install modules MQT_TEMPLATE_DB        |               | Read above
+ EXCLUDE                |               | Modules to exclude from test INCLUDE                |               | Modules to test (all, if empty) INSTALL_OPTIONS        |               | Options passed to odoo-bin/openerp-server to install modules MQT_TEMPLATE_DB        |               | Read above
  MQT_TEST_DB            |               | Read above